jao11/XMIMSIM/Installation-instructions.md

 ### <a id="debpackages"></a>Debian and Ubuntu

 Packages were created for Debian and Ubuntu.
-Currently the following flavors are supported: Debian Squeeze, Ubuntu 12.04 Precise (LTS), Ubuntu 12.10 Quantal and Ubuntu 13.04 Raring.
+Currently the following flavors are supported: Debian Squeeze and several Ubuntu versions .
 In order to access these packages using your favorite package manager, execute the following command to import our public key:

 > `curl http://lvserver.ugent.be/apt/xmi.packages.key | sudo apt-key add -`